SakariPirnes/helixtiltrot/README.md

 ## Documentation

-> **_NOTE:_** The HelixTiltRot package mainly uses NumPy arrays as inputs and outputs, see https://numpy.org/devdocs/user/quickstart.html and https://numpy.org/ for more information about NumPy.
+> **_NOTE:_** The HelixTiltRot package mainly uses NumPy arrays as inputs and outputs, see https://numpy.org/devdocs/user/quickstart.html for quickstart and https://numpy.org/ for more information about NumPy.

 The following functions are availible in HelixTiltRot: